 - Institutional analysis with risk evaluation and an outline of required institutional development measures: based on a sound diagnostic, the cooperative management can decide on priority measures to undertake immediately and on a midterm development plan. - Manual for the introduction and management of individual and group based urban and rural micro credits: this manual helps SACCO to introduce a viable credit product with adequate risk management.
-This includes an evaluation tool for agricultural credit and a tool for local market assessment. - Manual for strategic planning and budgeting: this handbook helps the management boards introduce strategic planning as an integral part of cooperative management. - Manual for operational quality: this manual provides guidance for internal processes that apply and respect internationally accepted principles of internal control. - human Manual for resource management, Corporate including Governance Workshops for board and members Credit Portfolio Management workshops for loan officers. - Manual for the opening of new cooperative branches. - Manual for impact evaluation, including the publication of a annual social responsibility and sustainability report.
+This includes an evaluation tool for agricultural credit and a tool for local market assessment. - Manual for strategic planning and budgeting: this handbook helps the management boards introduce strategic planning as an integral part of cooperative management. - Manual for operational quality: this manual provides guidance for internal processes that apply and respect internationally accepted principles of internal control. - Manual for human resource including Corporate management, Governance Workshops for board members and Credit Portfolio Management workshops for loan officers. - Manual for the opening of new cooperative branches.

-Marketing activities for savings products through mass media such as radio and TV.
+- Manual for impact evaluation, including the publication of a annual social responsibility and sustainability report. - Marketing activities for savings products through mass media such as radio and TV.